 Urban foraging wild food in Bristol

 I’ve been foraging in Bristol since around 2006 when I first arrived in the city.
-Over that time I have searched almost every green corner for wild food and drink ingredients; further educating myself with each trip across the city.
+Over that time I have searched almost every green corner for wild food and drink ingredients; further educating myself with each trip across the city. – I now run foraging courses in Bristol and you can book on one here. – It’s a bit fiddly to book, but just keep clicking!

 In 2006 I was earning a massive £50 a month in revenue from my first website.
 These were hard times, my brother whom also lived with us at the time was claiming benefits too.
 Foraging actually became a necessity for us and we’d often head off on our bikes on missions to supplement our diet of food from Aldi.